An Ocean Between Us: Reception

 Commercially, the album debuted, and peaked, on the Billboard 200 at no. 8 on September 8, 2007, spending 8 weeks on the chart.
 The album sold 39,500 copies in its first week, according to data from Nielsen SoundScan.
 As of 2025, it is the band's highest debut to date.

 The album was well received; with reviewers praising As I Lay Dying's progression in both musicianship and songwriting.
 Chad Bowar of About.com described the album as more accessible and diverse than its predecessor, saying "As I Lay Dying has always been a band with a lot of crossover appeal with both metal and hardcore fans.
 They are the type of group that has the fanbase to play both Ozzfest and Warped Tour."

 The band was nominated for Grammy Award for Best Metal Performance at the 50th Annual Grammy Awards Awards for the track "Nothing Left," Lambesis and Hipa both took to their respective blogs to explain their reasons for not attending the ceremony (Lambesis) and attending the ceremony (Hipa).

+Fans regard the guitar solo in the song "Nothing Left" as being among the best in the metalcore genre, according to Loudwire.
+In 2020 Loudwire ranked the album at #10 on their list of the 25 Greatest Metalcore Albums of All Time.